seeu-inspace/solidityinspector/README.md

 ## Usage

 #### Linux
-1. Ensure that you have Ruby installed on your system and Run the following command
+1. Ensure that you have Ruby installed on your system and Run the following command to install SolidityInspector
   ```shell
   bash <(curl -sL https://raw.githubusercontent.com/seeu-inspace/solidityinspector/main/install.sh)
   ```